inno-devops-labs/S25-core-course-labs/app_Java/DOCKER.md

 **Standard image is larger**, the **Distroless image provides an advantage** by:

 - **Reducing unnecessary components**: Standard images include package managers and shell utilities that are not required for running Java applications.
-- **LoIring security risks**: The absence of a shell and package manager minimizes the attack surface.
+- **Lowering security risks**: The absence of a shell and package manager minimizes the attack surface.
 - **Improving efficiency**: Even with the same runtime functionality, a smaller image means faster deployment and less disk space usage.

 Standard Image: